usail-hkust/t-PatchGNN/README.md

 ## Requirements

-tPatchGNN has tested using Python 3.9.
+tPatchGNN has been tested using Python 3.9.

 To have consistent libraries and their versions, you can install needed dependencies for this project running the following command: